-By helping the offender to face up to the consequences of what they have done, RJ provides the offender with the chance to make a real difference to the victim, and to begin to think about changing their behaviour in the future.
+By helping the offender to face up to the consequences of what they have done, Restorative Justice provides the offender with the chance to make a real difference to the victim, and to begin to think about changing their behaviour in the future.

-Research shows that around 60% of victims offered the opportunity to participate in RJ say yes.
+Research shows that around 60% of victims offered the opportunity to participate in Restorative Justice say yes.
 For offenders, approached on the basis of having accepted responsibility/pleaded guilty and with a victim who wishes to participate, 75% say yes.

 When can Restorative Justice take place?

 Restorative Justice can be used to resolve harm and conflict caused by crime and can be used when the victim feels it would support them in their recovery.

 It can take place at all stages of the Criminal Justice System (CJS), including Out-of-Court, Pre-Sentence (as part of either an adjournment between plea and sentence or as part of a deferred sentence), and Post-Sentence.

 It is important that there is the opportunity for an Restorative Justice activity to take place at the right time for all the participants involved.